ddbj/www/_faq/en/sftp-e.md

 <a href="/assets/images/books/pkey_check2.jpg" title="Display the public key registered in your DDBJ account"><img src="/assets/images/books/pkey_check2.jpg" alt="Display the public key registered in your DDBJ account" title="Display the public key registered in your DDBJ account" class="w400"></a>

 Compare both keys.
 If they match, the keys form a valid pair.
 If they do not match, they are not a valid pair.
-In that case, generate a new key pair, specify the new private key in WinSCP or SFTP, and add the corresponding public key to your DDBJ account.
+In that case, generate a new key pair, specify the new private key in WinSCP, and add the corresponding OpenSSH-format public key to your DDBJ account.
 You can register multiple public keys to your DDBJ account.

 ### REMOTE HOST IDENTIFICATION HAS CHANGED {#identification}